Tour Questions? See our FAQ | Call 425-608-4217

 Day 6: Art and Archaeological Treasures

 This morning we'll do one more bit of time travel, with a tour that takes us through the gorgeous İznik tiles, Greek and Roman sculptures, and colorful Babylonian friezes of the world-class Istanbul Archaeological Museum.
-The afternoon is free for you to enjoy more of Istanbul's sights, its fascinating streets, and thriving neighborhoods.
+The afternoon is free for you to enjoy more of Istanbul's sights, fascinating streets, and thriving neighborhoods.
 Tonight we'll meet for a final dinner together to share travel memories and toast new friends.
 Serefe!
-Walking: light.

 Day 7: Tour Over After Breakfast